avinashpandey1/COMP8240-Group-D/README.md

 This is the replication of original work created using TorchMoji model [here](https://github.com/huggingface/torchMoji)

-Here in this report, we will explain about our reproducible research based on a paper that used millions of emoji occurrences to study any domain illustrations in order to detect sentiment, emotion and sarcasm underlying.
+Here in this research, we will replicate a work that used millions of emoji occurrences to study any domain illustrations in order to detect sentiment, emotion and sarcasm underlying.

 # 😇 TorchMoji